 Hickory and maple are two common building materials that are often used in the construction of homes.
 They both have their own benefits, which is why choosing hickory or maple wood can be a difficult decision for homeowners to make.
 In this guide, we will compare hickory and maple wood to help you determine which would be best for your needs!

-Hickory Wood is a hardwood and has an average weight of about 50 pounds per cubic foot.
+While we will dive into more of the pros and cons of hickory later on in the article, we will name a few here.
+Hickory wood is a hardwood and has an average weight of about 50 pounds per cubic foot.
 It’s known for being resistant to breakage, which makes it ideal for flooring or even furniture.
 It’s also great for use in public spaces where there is more use and foot traffic than in a residential setting.
 Hickory takes centuries to grow into mature and beautiful wood that can be used as building materials.

 The hickory wood grain tends to be straight with a moderate amount of knots present, but this doesn’t impact the structural quality.
 Hickory wood grows all over the world, but hickories are most prevalent in North America.
 Because it is grown in the United States, it is easy to find across the country, though that doesn’t mean it’s always available.